 Learn more about the Winnebago Solis.

-- Amenities: Built-In Driver’s Table, Outdoor Shower, Dual-Burner Stove, Convertible Sink and Stove, Retractable Power Awning
+• Amenities: Built-In Driver’s Table, Outdoor Shower, Dual-Burner Stove, Convertible Sink and Stove, Retractable Power Awning, AC

 When comparing the cheapest Class B RV models, you should write a list of “must-haves.”
-So far, we’ve seen rigs with pop-up sections, additional sleeping quarters, and full showers.
+So far, we’ve seen rigs with power awnings, additional sleeping quarters, and full showers.

-Inside, this affordable Class B motorhome comes with the usual refinements, including front swivel seats.
+This affordable Class B motorhome also comes with the usual refinements, including front swivel seats.
 This unit also has a built-in table so that the driver or passenger can eat or work without having to go into the back section.

 Counter space is always in short supply inside a small RV, but the Play enables you to cover the sink and stovetop with plastic panels.
 This way, you get extra space without having to sacrifice essentials.